-TBA - Roots, Rhythm & Ale
+Friday, August 6 from 5 to 9 pm - Roots, Rhythm & Ale

 Featuring The Rubber Band, a lively ensemble known for Cajun and Zydeco- flavored music with a jam-band twist.
-And, direct from Allegany Reservation, the blues harmonica, guitar, and original music of Mike Jones & vocal partner Kari Kennedy will open the show. (we need to confirm this date with Mike & Kari but since they aren’t the feature group, I don’t think it matters right now)
+And, direct from Allegany Reservation, the blues harmonica, guitar, and original music of Mike Jones & vocal partner Kari Kennedy will open the show.

 Saturday, August 7 - Echoes of Tradition: Artist Demonstration - Anna Thompson – moccasin making & beadwork